Nerodia erythrogaster: Behavior and diet

 Plain-bellied water snakes are active in the warmest months of the year.
 During the hottest months of summer, they will be active both during the day and at night.
 In warmer months, they are typically found basking on logs or near bodies of water, swimming, or traveling over land.
 During hot, humid weather, they will travel long distances away from water.
-They tend to spend more time in terrestrial habitat than other water snake species.
+Nerodia erythrogaster is found no further than (approximately) 318 feet (97 m) away from a freshwater source, but do travel over dry land, around 98–108 feet (30–33 m) in a single day.
+Unfortunately, their migration leads to high mortality rates on roads, with mortality rates reaching up to sixty percent.
+They tend to spend more time in terrestrial habitats than other species of Nerodia.
 They hibernate during the coldest months of the winter.